 - 2 egg yolks

 - ¾ cup + 2 tablespoons (200 g) butter cold and cubed

 - With a fork, mix the egg yolks with the powdered sugar and some of the flour, making a thick paste.
-Then begin rubbing the butter into the flour with your fingertips.
-When there are only shreds of butter remaining, bring all the dough together with your hands and knead it 2-3 times, just until you form a smooth dough.
+Bring all the dough together with your hands and knead it just until you form a smooth dough.

 ~ The dough often sticks to the work surface when rolling it out.
-Carefully slide a thin, flexible knife under the dough to release it.
+Carefully slide a thin, flexible knife (I use a small offset palette knife) under the dough to release it.

-~ The last of the dough scraps can be used to make thumbprint cookies: roll the dough into balls and make an indentation in the middle, bake, then fill the indentation with jam.
+~ The last of the dough scraps can be used to make thumbprint cookies: roll the dough into balls the size of walnuts, make an indentation in the middle with your finger, fill the indentation with jam and bake.